zhanglynz/learn_R_in_x_lessons/docs/lesson_3.md

 \hbox{program}\approx \hbox{algorithm} + \hbox{data structure} + \hbox{language}
 $$

-**Algorithm**, roughly speaking, is about **logic steps** towards solving a problem, and this is beyond the scope of this book.
+**Algorithm**, roughly speaking, is about **logic steps** towards solving a problem, but it is beyond the scope of this book.
 Fortunately, at a beginning level, all the algorithms that we need are pretty easy.

 We will cover main **data structures** in R in Lesson \@ref(L4).